kdyouri/cakephp-2.x_oracle-driver/README.md

 cakephp-2.x_oracle-driver
 =========================
 This is the CakePHP-2.x Oracle database DBO driver.
-It was tested with CakePHP vertion 2.4.6 and it works fine.
+It was tested with CakePHP version 2.8.0 and it works fine.

 ## Requirements